croquet/croquet/historic/sdk/tutorials/0_5_sim_time_and_future.md

 Simulation time is the time in milliseconds since a session began.
 Any model can get the current simulation time by calling `this.now()`.

-While a session is active, the reflector will send a steady stream of heartbeat ticks to every connected client.
-Simulation time only advances when a client receives a heartbeat tick.
+While a session is active, the reflector will send a steady stream of heartbeat ticks to every connected user.
+Simulation time only advances when a heartbeat tick is received.

 What this means is that if you make a rapid series of calls to `this.now()`, it will always return the same value.
-It will not return a different value until the client has had the opportunity to receive and process the next heartbeat tick.
+It will not return a different value until the next heartbeat tick was received and processed.

 If you want to schedule a process to run in the future, don't poll `this.now()`, instead use _future send_.
 For example:
 ```